 Camera Notification Signs – the Board agreed to install a sign at each entrance that notifies anyone entering the neighborhood that the neighborhood is under camera surveillance.

 Open Action Item: Anna will check on vendors to produce the signs.
 Rick will ask the camera installation company.
+We will check to determine whether we can use any of the existing poles for the camera notification signs.

 New Signs for Neighborhood